On this site:

 John Clayton is an independent journalist, essayist, and corporate ghostwriter based in Montana.
 John's articles appear regularly in the Montana Quarterly, Horizon Air, Montana Magazine, and dozens of regional newspapers through the Writers on the Range syndicate.
 (Read more about John's articles here.)

-John's new book, Stories from Montana's Enduring Frontier, is a collection of essays on Montana history.
+John's latest book, Stories from Montana's Enduring Frontier, is a collection of essays on Montana history.
 (Read more about the book here.)
 His major previous book, The Cowboy Girl, is a biography of the Montana/Wyoming novelist, journalist, and homesteader Caroline Lockhart.
 (Read more about that book here.)
-It relies on archival materials not available to Lockhart's previous biographers.
-John's research -- in Cody, Lovell, Billings, the Dryhead, Laramie, Helena, Kansas, Illinois, Boston, and Glacier National Park -- was supported by grants from the Montana Committee for the Humanities and the Matthew Hansen endowment at the University of Montana.
+John's first book, Small Town Bound, was featured in Time and Harper's magazines and on the Today and Oprah Winfrey shows.

-John's work for the business world includes ghostwritten white papers, case studies, newsletter articles, and online help files for several leading information and high-tech companies.
+John's work for the business world includes ghostwritten e-books, articles, white papers, and case studies for several leading high-tech companies and consultancies.
 John especially enjoys bringing his informal style and fascination with narrative structure to the communication needs of business executives.
 (Read more about John's business writing here.)

-Previously, John wrote the lifestyle advice book Small Town Bound and has contributed to several other books, including a photographic history of Red Lodge, Montana.
+John has contributed to several other books, including a photographic history of Red Lodge, Montana.
 He has taught at Rocky Mountain College and is on the advisory board for the Montana Center for the Book.
 (One of his favorite annual events is the Montana Festival of the Book in Missoula.)
-He speaks about Lockhart, writing, and the West at libraries, conferences, and other events.
+He speaks about Caroline Lockhart, the ghost metropolis of Mossmain, writing, and the West at libraries, conferences, and other events.

 In his spare time John enjoys basketball, hiking, telemark skiing, home-brewing, and of course reading.

 John was born in Greenfield, Massachusetts, in 1964.
 He graduated from Williams College, and lived in the Boston area for several years before moving west in 1990.
-He lives with his wife, who is also a writer, and their dog (that's the late Aretha Franklin in the picture above, dated 2001) in a small town in central Montana.
+He lives with his wife and their dog (that's the late Aretha Franklin in the picture above, dated 2001) in a small town in central Montana.

 A high-resolution picture is available here.
 You can connect with John by e-mail, voice-mail, or through social media: